AlexCharlton/site-generator/README.md

 If your site doesn't require dynamic updates, then a static site comes with benefits.
 Because there is no code that needs to be run after a request to the server, there is much less room for security problems.
 And since serving static pages requires less processing, static sites will be faster and use less memory, which means they can handle more traffic than a comparable dynamic site.

 *site-generator* was motivated by the apparent lack of static site generators that are able to deal with arbitrary content.
-While being able to input a title, author, date, and content for each of your pages is nice if you have a blog, the ability to generate any pages that that are complex becomes limited to how much you can cram into your content section.
+While being able to input a title, author, date, and content for each of your pages is nice if you have a blog, the ability to generate any pages that are complex becomes limited to how much you can cram into your content section.
 For pages with any complexity, this could mean adding a whole bunch of HTML into a file that is meant for content.
 If other pages were to share this HTML, it would have to be duplicated.
 This is clearly not solving the problem that a site generator should.

 So *site-generator* solves this problem by making you decide what content your site is made of.
 Behind every page in your site is a *content file* in which you associate your content with variables.
 These variables can then be used pretty much anywhere[^templatevars] with *site-generator*'s powerful templating syntax.
 With this power comes responsibility, though. *site-generator* is much more powerful than most static site generators, and is therefore more dangerous.

 The other area in which *site-generator* excels is its support for content in multiple languages.
 Content can be specified, in the same content file, in as many languages as you want, and *site-generator* will create a site for each language.

+*site-generator* was written for advanced users.
+It does not do anything to safeguard against bad practises.
+It is only a tool for combining content with templates, with some conveniences.
+People who know Common Lisp will get the most out of *site-generator*, since CL is the language with which *site-generator* can be extended.
+Knowing Common Lisp is not a prerequisite for using *site-generator*, however.
+The documentation explains all of the CL required to build pretty much any site (it's not much).

 *site-generator* was written in Common Lisp.
 It would not have been possible without the many excellent Common Lisp libraries it uses, not to mention the excellent open source CL implementations.
 Many thanks to their creators!

 The *site-generator* test-suite can be run with `(asdf:test-system :site-generator)`.

-This documentation is easiest to read at [*site-generator'*'s home](http://alex-charlton.com/projects/site-generator/).
+This documentation is easiest to read at [*site-generator*'s home](http://alex-charlton.com/projects/site-generator/).

 [^templatevars]: But they should probably be used mostly in *template files*.